giorgospan/Radix-Hash-Join/README.md

 ## Profiling

-This pie graph was generated using [callgrind's](http://valgrind.org/docs/manual/cl-manual.html#cl-manual.options.separation) function cost mechanism.
+This pie graph was generated using profiling data collected by  [callgrind's](http://valgrind.org/docs/manual/cl-manual.html#cl-manual.options.separation) function cost mechanism.

 ![image not found](./img/cost.png)

-1. constructTuple : creates a new tuple that will be added to the join result
+1. `constructTuple` : creates a new tuple that will be added to the join result

-2. insertAtVector : inserts the tuple into the result vector
+2. `insertAtVector` : inserts the tuple into the result vector

-3. joinFunc : this is the function where phase 3 (Probing) is implemented
+3. `joinFunc` : this is the function where phase 3 (Probing) is implemented

-4. checkSumFunc : calculates checksums after query's execution is finished
+4. `checkSumFunc` : calculates checksums after query's execution is finished

-5. partition : this is where phase 2 (partition) happens
+5. `partition` : this is where phase 2 (partition) happens

 You may also run a memory check using valgrind by uncommenting the line you wish in [run.sh](./final/run.sh) script.